TWO AUTHORS WIN THE 2022 NOVEL PRIZE: JONATHAN BUCKLEY & ANNE DE MARCKEN

 12) Writers who have published books of poetry are eligible to enter.

-13) Writers may submit only one proposal per iteration of the prize.
+13) Writers may submit only one manuscript per iteration of the prize.

 14) The novel must be written in English (no translations).